 All stakeholders have been contacted initially via email as a way of evidencing that they have been contacted.
 Then a follow up phone calls or teams/zoom meetings have been held with some of the stakeholders.
-This approiach has been well received allowing as many people the opportunity to ask questions.
+This approach has been well received allowing as many people the opportunity to ask questions.
+A further contact has been made with the stakeholders that replied to our enagement to update them on teh progress and the reduced flight window needed.
+All replies received even two of the negative replies have been positive.

-This is only a 90 day TDA that will be 400 feet above ground level along a 20km piece of track being built.
+This was originally a 90 day TDA, however Network Rail now only needs 2 days, one test day and one flight day, that will be 400 feet above ground level along a 20km piece of track being built.
 The impact on manned aviation we see is an absolute minimum.
 We are imposing days and times that the TDA will be in place to try and reduce the impact on other air users.
 There will also be a contact process for unmanned flights so that these can facilitated via the National Drone Manager at Network Rail Air Operations.
-The TDA will not need to be prolonged after the 90 days.
-We will be able to carry out enough test flights along the 20 km to suffice the needs of the project.
+The TDA will not need to be prolonged after the 2 days have been flown.
+We will be able to carry out enough test flights along the 20 km to suffice the needs of the project in these two days.